Malthide/Software-Security/README.md

 # Software-Security

 This is the final project for TTU CS 4331, Software Security Class, Group 6.
-I get that it was a little <i>sus</i> that we were asking to just make a video, but in all honesty our project just has a lot of dependencies that take time to set up.
+Our project has a lot of dependencies that take time to set up, so we want to ensure that you understand how to do so.
-I've made this as detailed as possible.
-Good luck. 🍀
+We've attempted to make this as detailed as possible.

 Language: Java
 Recommended IDE: Intelij IDEA